Viperey/telegram_spotify_connect-web/README.md

     2. Inside the file, modify your key file name and credentials in order to match path and filenames.
 8. Reboot the system

+### Usage

+1.Open a dialog with the telegram's bot you've just create.
+2. Send a ```/start``` message.
+3. In a few seconds (~10) you will see a new device available (osmc) inside your spotify app (desktop or mobile).
+4. Select that device and listen to some wonderful music.

 ### Pre-requisites

 1. [Install a spotify web server in your RPi-OSMC](https://discourse.osmc.tv/t/howto-setup-a-spotify-connect-web-server-on-a-raspberry-pi-with-osmc/15818)